cazbella/caroline-lane-portfolio/README.md

 MDN docs
 w3 pages
 Images from the previous 'Horiseon' project
+I also had help during a tutor session from Juan Delgado to make the images into web links.

 7. Add a License
 MIT Lisense.
 Please refer to the repository.